flexera-public/cmdb/README.md

 Examples:

-  * `file:///var/lib/cmdb/myapp.yml` creates a file source with the prefix `myapp.`
+  * `file:///var/lib/cmdb/myapp.yml` creates a file source with the prefix `myapp`; the value `foo: bar` in the file would have the key `myapp.foo`
-  * `consul://localhost` creates a source with no key prefix that talks to a local consul agent on the standard port (8500)
+  * `consul://localhost` creates a source with no key prefix that talks to a local consul agent on the standard port (8500); a value `foo/bar` in Consul would have the key `foo.bar
-  * `consul://kv:18500/myapp` creates a source with the prefix `myapp.` that talks to a remote consul agent on a nonstandard port (18500)
+  * `consul://kv:18500/myapp` creates a source with the prefix `myapp.` that talks to a remote consul agent on a nonstandard port (18500); this source only "sees" Consul values under the path `/myapp/` and their key names always begin with `myapp.`
-  * `consul://localhost/mycorp/staging/myapp` creates a source with the prefix `myapp.` that has only keys that pertain to myapp.
+  * `consul://localhost/mycorp/staging/myapp` creates a source with the prefix `myapp.`; this source only "sees" Consul values under the path `staging/myapp` and their key names always begin with `myapp.`
   * `consul://localhost/mycorp/staging` creates a source with the prefix `staging.` that has all keys in the staging environment.
 (It is probably a bad idea to use this source with the `myapp` source in the example above!)